Robin Hood of the West

 Named after a pass in an eroded rock wall mesa rising over the rolling plains and canyons, the name fits the location.
 A steep climb over loose rock to the top of the wall, with sweeping 360-degree views, the pass was well situated to spot approaching lawmen – and the narrowness of the approach made it easy to defend.

 Today the area is a part of the Willow Creek Ranch, a working spread with a large herd of cattle.
-Accessible today by a series of dusty, two-track roads, the trail to the Hole-in-the-Wall attracts history buffs & tourists alike.
+Accessible today by a series of dusty, two-track roads, the trail to the Hole-in-the-Wall attracts history buffs and tourists alike.